Bernardo-MG/cookiecutter-python-library/docs/source/index.rst

 Cookiecutter Python Library
 ###########################

-This is the documentation for Wandrell's Cookiecutter Python Library.
+This is the documentation for the Cookiecutter Python Library.

 Created to fit my own tastes, this library offers a series of good practices, and a bunch of configurations I've found useful.